 Castle was already threatening Bush with the withdrawal of Republican support for the war effort.

-Now I and Castle voted for the resolution.
+Now, and Castle voted for the resolution.

-Now, I said Delaware has only one Republican, probably, but but but they have one member of the House, one representative.
+Now, I said Delaware has only one Republican, probably, but they have one member of the House, one representative, got two senators, but they got one member of the House.

-One that just trying to illustrate how small the state is.
+Just trying to illustrate how small the state is.

-Some lead, however large can be overcome.
+Some lead, however large, can be overcome.

-But rhinos are worse than run of the mill Democrats.
+But rhinos are worse than run-of-the-mill Democrats.

 When you vote for terrible Democrat bills, all of a sudden you get this cover for bipartisanship.

-That's what Mike Castle is.
+That's what a Mike Castle is.

-That's what Rhinos do.
+That's what rhinos do.

 They give cover to the whole concept of bipartisanship.